Abu Uzair

 Abu Uzair is a Muslim teacher and Islamist activist in the United Kingdom.
 He served as the leader of the Saved Sect, an organisation the British government has designated and banned as terrorist.
 Uzair, formerly a member of Al-Muhajiroun, is a Pakistani-Briton.
-Uzair preached at Finsbury Park Mosque.
+He preached at Finsbury Park Mosque.

 Controversial remarks

 In 2005 he praised the September 11, 2001 attacks as "magnificent", and said that if he knew about plans to carry out a suicide attack, he would not alert the police.

 Time magazine interview

 Uzair grew up in a secular household.
 His religious views became more conservative when he attended a university in Britain.
 He told Time magazine, "I wanted some inner discipline.
 Since I have come to Islam, I have a lot of tranquillity."
 Speaking on terrorism, "The majority of Muslims in the U.K. are frustrated, but they cannot speak.
 They will not condone the London bombings, but inside they believe that Britain had it coming.
 Muslims are being killed all over the world through the foreign policy of the U.K. and U.S. Many feel they cannot sit around and do nothing about it.
 What is the difference between a suicide bomber and a B-52?
 I really feel that war has been declared on Islam."